alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Horizontal Projects

 Because SRE teams are tightly aligned with a set of services, there is a temptation for teams to build proprietary solutions to deal with the challenges they encounter — for example, monitoring, software rollout, and configuration tools.
 This can lead to significant duplication of efforts across teams.
-While there is value in allowing a number of solutions to compete for “market” adoption, at some point, it makes sense to converge upon a standard solution that:
+While there is value in allowing a number of solutions to compete for "market" adoption, at some point, it makes sense to converge upon a standard solution that:

-- Meets most teams’ requirements
+- Meets most teams' requirements
 - Provides a stable and scalable platform upon which the next layer of innovation can be built

 Google approaches these efforts by using horizontal teams, which are often staffed by experienced SREs.
 These horizontal teams build and run a standard solution and partner with other SRE teams to ensure smooth adoption.